 The computers are then used in building clinics, schools, and other institutions locally and internationally.
 Those computers not used in humanitarian efforts are also sold to the public at World Care’s thrift store.
 Additionally, computers deemed unusable are recycled for their plastics, metals, glass, and other parts.

 It is our strongly held belief that learning is a never-ending, lifelong process that should be enjoyed by all the citizens of the world.
 Unfortunately, one of the greatest barriers to the education process is a lack of resources, which further disenfranchises individuals from achieving their full potential.
 World Care’s education programs are designed to solve this problem by directly connecting with local communities worldwide.

 World Care has always promoted the education of Southern Arizona students.
 Each year, World Care holds an event that provides students and teachers with the supplies that are necessary for day-to-day learning.
 In 2007, our most successful year, we provided over 300,000 local students with school packs that had everything from pencils to paper to folders so that each child would be prepared on the first day of school.
 While every year our giving takes a different form, we are dedicated to the education of Southern Arizona youth.

 High recidivism rates are attributed to many factors, one of which is the difficulty those recently released from prison face in finding the means to attain self-sustainability.
-To help combat this problem, World Care provides clothing, shoes, blankets, and hygiene supplies for those re-entering society following incarceration.
+To help combat this problem, World Care provides hygiene supplies for those re-entering society following incarceration.

 Prevent identity theft by disposing of confidential personal and business records properly with document shredding services at World Care.
 We offer secure on site file and paper shredding services at a reasonable price.
 Profits from this service support World Care disaster relief and humanitarian efforts.